 - Skim off impurities or the foam that rises in the broth, especially within the first hour.
 This is optional but can result in a ‘cleaner,’ less bitter taste.

-- If you want an even richer, concentrated broth with a higher collagen content, raise the heat in the last hour of cooking to a rapid simmer and reduce the broth by half or more.
+- If you want an even richer, concentrated broth, raise the heat in the last hour of cooking to a rapid simmer and reduce the broth by half or more.

 - I like using the cheesecloth method to strain the broth, as pictured in the steps above, as it prevents me from accidentally pouring the whole pot down the sink!
 Of course, straining with a colander, sieve or strainer is just as good!